elliotfouts/math156-sentiment-analysis/README.md

 randomly sets inputs to 0 to prevent overfitting.
 Finally, for the output layer, we use the sigmoid function as the final activation function, for the same reason we used it in the output layer for CNN.

-Simulation Results
+## Simulation Results
 See GitHub repository for results:https://github.com/grantKinsley/Sentiment_Analysis

-Analysis of Simulation Results
+## Analysis of Simulation Results
 From the simulation results, we observed that our models exhibit slight overfitting, due to the high training accuracy, but lower testing accuracy.
 Between CNN and LSTM, when the batch sizes are the same, both models perform about the same.
 Finally, for the LSTM model, we observed that the model performs better when we add the global max pooling layer to the model rather than when there was no pooling.

-Challenges and Difficulties
+## Challenges and Difficulties
 As a group, we collectively found it difficult to fully understand the concepts and theory behind each of the topics we researched.
 For example, we only went over convolutional neural networks (CNNs) in class but not recursive neural networks (RNNs), so the math behind the LSTM model was hard to follow.
 Another example is the global vector (GloVe) word embeddings.
 One of the difficulties with GloVe is that there is a dimensional mismatch between the word vectors (high-dimensional) and the probabilities computed to represent the vectors (scalar).
 Another difficulty with GloVe is that there are three variables to account for when computing the loss function, so there needs to be a method that reduces it to just two variables.
 During model evaluation, we ran into issues with overfitting in our LSTM model.
 However, adding a dropout layer significantly boosted our training accuracy.

-Contribution
-We collaborated on the development of the models for simulation results
-Elliot: Research and writeup on CNN’s
-Grant: Research and writeup on GloVe
-Jaden: Research and writeup on Word2Vec

-Pieter: Research and writeup on LSTM’s

 References
 Research links